-The prime rent for office segments currently stands at EUR 26,50 per sqm and the vacancy slightly increased to 8.1 %.
+The prime rent for office segments currently stands at EUR 26.50 per sqm and the vacancy slightly increased to 8.1%.

-The Capitalisation rate used in valuation of Tenement houses is 4.0 - 6.0 % and Location and liquidity discounts used in valuation of Tenement houses is 5 - 12 %.
+The contingency % used in the residual valuation method is 5 - 12%.
+Development profit allowance % in residual valuation method is 15 - 25%.
+The capitalization rate used in valuation of Tenement houses in Prague is 5,15 - 6,4% and Location and liquidity discounts used in valuation of Tenement houses is 5 - 12%.

-Market comparisons were performed using the Transaction Price Map, database covering transaction prices of residential real estate transactions in Prague.
+Market comparisons were performed using the Transaction Price Map, a database covering transaction prices of residential real estate transactions in Prague.